 - Setting up a new office

-Internal initiatives are work projects you have assigned to staff members.
-Tracking internal initiatives allows for good planning and analysis of employee performance.
+Internal initiatives are work projects assigned to staff members.
+Tracking internal initiatives allows for good planning as well as analysis of employee performance.

-Marketing events are trade shows, dinners and presentations that your company performs to attract new business.
-Marketing events are a huge opportunity for your company to track true costs of marketing and measure return on investment for events
+Marketing events are trade shows, dinners, and presentations that your company performs to attract new business.
+Marketing events are a huge opportunity for your company to track the true costs of marketing and measure Return on Investment (ROI) for events.

-Project tasks are sub-elements of a project.
+Project Tasks are sub-elements of a project.
 They are used to track components, milestones, or the work breakdown structure of a project or event.
-Project tasks have the ability to store budget data so that actual transactions can be compared the budget at the project task level.
+Project Tasks have the ability to store budget data so that actual transactions can be compared to the budget at the Project Task level.

 Accounts are customers and vendors.
-Accounts are tracked with all of your transactional data right in the general ledger.
-They are something you do not need to consider when building your chart of accounts since the account is captured automatically.
+Accounts are tracked with all of your transactional data in the General Ledger.
+They are something you do not need to consider when building your Chart of Accounts since the account is captured automatically.
 It is expected that accounts change constantly.
 You are able to group customer or vendor data by any data field on the account.

-A user is an individual in your company.
-Users can be captured in the general ledger if they are related accounts payable, time card entry, or specifically identified in journal entries.
-Some companies segregate payroll data by user, or though incentive accruals and expenses.
+A User is an individual in your company.
+Users can be captured in the General Ledger if they are related to accounts payable, time card entry, or specifically identified in journal entries.
+Some companies segregate payroll data by user, or through incentive accruals and expenses.
 Companies with concerns about data privacy do NOT often tag data to users.
 Identifying users is entirely optional; the infrastructure to do so is built into the platform.

 In order for GL Accounts to be set up correctly, we have validations to ensure that the following GL Accounts have unique values: